MicrosoftDocs/winrt-api/windows.devices.pointofservice/barcodesymbologyattributes_decodelength1.md

 # Windows.Devices.PointOfService.BarcodeSymbologyAttributes.DecodeLength1

 ## -description
-The first value used to determine the barcode symbology decode length.
+Gets or sets the first value used to determine the barcode symbology decode length.

 ## -property-value
 The first part of the decode length.